snookgum/projects/data-visualization/march-madness-data-exploration/README.md

 ### Preparation
 - I merged cbb.csv and cbb21.csv data
-- I removed data for teams that were not officially invited into the tournament (top 64)
+- I removed data for teams that were not officially invited to the tournament (top 64)

 ### Source
 - From https://www.kaggle.com/datasets/andrewsundberg/college-basketball-dataset